8Bit-P/TelegramExpenseBotForNotion/README.md

 NOTION_TOKEN=             # Your Notion API token
-MAIN_DATABASE_ID=         # The Notion database ID where primary expenses/income are logged ACCOUNTS_DATABASE_ID=     # The Notion database ID for accounts where expense relations are stored
+MAIN_DATABASE_ID=         # The Notion database ID where primary expenses/income are logged ACCOUNTS_DATABASE_ID=     # The Notion database ID for accounts where expense relations are stored MONTH_DATABASE_ID=        # The ID of the Notion database where you store month-related data
 ```

 ### 📌 **Description of Each Field**